Quick Reference

 Common Date Functions

 Work with dates and times.
-Exact syntax varies by database.
+Exact names vary by database.

 CURRENT_DATE -- today's date